Immerse Yourself in a Community of Artists

 Residence hall and school policies have been established to assist in creating a comfortable living environment that is conducive to artistic and personal growth and development.
 All ECPSI students are expected to adhere to the ECP Summer Institute Handbook, as well as the Student Rights and Responsibilities section in the SAIC Student Handbook, as outlined above.

 In accordance with the City of Chicago's curfew ordinance, ECP students who have elected housing will not be allowed to leave the residence hall after 10:00 p.m. on weeknights (Sunday–Thursday) and 11:00 p.m. on the weekends (Friday and Saturday).
-All residents will be required to "sign in" for the evening immediately after the curfew time.
+All residents will be required to "sign in" for the evening immediately before the curfew time.
 All requests to be away from the residence hall for the night must be approved by the Hall Director.
-Your parent/legal guardian must contact the Hall Director via telephone and via a signed fax at least 48 hours prior to the date of departure.
+Your parent/legal guardian must contact the Hall Director via telephone and via email prior to the date of departure.
+Details will be available at move in.
 Requests to return to the residence hall after curfew will not be granted.
 Failure to comply with curfew requirements may result in your expulsion from the residence hall.

 Quiet hours are in effect Sunday–Thursday, 11:00 p.m.–8:00 a.m. and Friday–Saturday, 12:00 a.m.–8:00 a.m.
 During quiet hours, noise in public areas should be kept to a minimum.
 This includes the TV lounge and studio space.
 When quiet hours are not in effect, residents should still maintain noise levels that are considerate of the needs of others.

-The only visitors allowed for ECPSI students are the parent/legal guardians listed on the ECPSI application.
+ECPSI students may not have guests/visitors.
+Any exceptions that will be made would only be allowed for the parent/legal guardians listed on the ECPSI application.
 ECPSI student residents are not allowed to have more than three other ECP student residents in their room at any given time.
 The total number of ECPSI student residents allowed in a residence room must not exceed five (two roommates and three guests).

 Students must exercise caution when travelling in and around the campus and are highly encouraged to travel in groups at all times.
 In addition, students are strongly discouraged from using Chicago's public transportation system (CTA "L" Lines, CTA buses, PACE buses, etc.) unless travelling in groups with at least one person who is familiar with the Chicago area.